chromium/chromium/docs/how_cc_works.md

 The TileManager finds all the tiles that are required to draw on the active tree, all the tiles that are required to activate on the pending tree, less important tiles that are close to the viewport but are not visible, and also offscreen images to decode.

-There are currently three modes of raster in cc:
+There are currently two modes of raster in cc:

 * software raster: generate software bitmaps in the raster worker

-* gpu raster: generate gpu textures by sending gl commands over the command buffer

-* oop raster: generate gpu textures by sending paint commands over the command buffer
+* gpu raster: generate gpu textures by sending paint commands over the command buffer

-The TileManager is instructed to do software vs hardware raster based on whether the [LayerTreeFrameSink](https://docs.google.com/document/d/1tFdX9StXn9do31hddfLuZd0KJ_dBFgtYmxgvGKxd0rY/edit) that it uses to submit compositor frames on has a context provider or not.
+The TileManager always uses software raster for software compositing.
+For GPU compositing the decisions is based on RasterContextProvider capabilities.
 It is always in one mode or the other.
+See [Raster Buffer Providers](#raster-buffer-providers) for further details.
 Switching modes destroys all resources.
-GPU raster is also currently deprecated and will be replaced by OOP (out-of-process) raster in all cases eventually.
 A common reason for switching modes is that the gpu process has crashed too much and all of Chrome switches from gpu to software raster and compositing modes.

 Once the TileManager decides the set of work to do, it generates a TaskGraph with dependencies and schedules that work across worker threads.